Meghansaha/artpack/README.md

 ## Overview

-aRtpack is a package that helps users create generative art in R with a
+artpack is a package that helps users create generative art in R with a
-***“data-centric”*** approach and is currently in early development. aRtpack is intended to be used with [`ggplot2`](https://ggplot2.tidyverse.org/) for artistic purposes.
+***“data-centric”*** approach and is currently in early development. artpack is intended to be used with [`ggplot2`](https://ggplot2.tidyverse.org/) for artistic purposes.

 <br>